Biden's attorney general pick vows to depoliticize Justice Department | DW | 21.02.2021

 He plans to create clear guidelines for FBI investigations amid claims that the bureau's investigations into Democratic presidential candidate Hillary Clinton in 2016 and then Trump in 2017-2018 strayed too deeply into politics.

-The Justice Department is currently involved in several sensitive probes, including Delaware's top federal prosecutor investigating Biden's son Hunter over tax issues and federal prosecutors in Manhattan investigating former New York Mayor Rudy Giuliani's business dealings in Ukraine.
+The Justice Department is currently involved in several sensitive probes, including one focused on a Delaware investigation into Biden's son Hunter over tax issues and a federal investigation in Manhattan into former New York Mayor Rudy Giuliani's business dealings in Ukraine.

 In what appears to be a reference to the Black Lives Matter movement, Garland plans to tell senators that enforcing equal justice for people of color remains an incomplete and "urgent" task.

-"Communities of color and other minorities still face discrimination in housing, education, employment, and the criminal justice system; and bear the brunt of the harm caused by pandemic, pollution, and climate change,'' Garland will say.
+"Communities of color and other minorities still face discrimination in housing, education, employment, and the criminal justice system; and bear the brunt of the harm caused by pandemic, pollution, and climate change,'' Garland said.

-The Justice Department is in the midst of an investigation into the deadly storming of the US Capitol by Trump supporters last month.
-If Garland is confirmed he will inherit this probe as well as the challenge of preventing future domestic attacks.
+The Justice Department is in the midst of an investigation into the deadly storming of the US Capitol by Trump supporters in January.
+If Garland is confirmed he will inherit this probe, as well as the challenge of preventing future domestic attacks.

 "If confirmed, I will supervise the prosecution of white supremacists and others who stormed the Capitol on January 6 — a heinous attack that sought to disrupt a cornerstone of our democracy: the peaceful transfer of power to a newly elected government," Garland said.